 Stream and wetland crossings shall be avoided where possible by accessing pole locations from either side of the surface waters.
-Temporary wetland crossings are not anticipated for this Project.
-However, if wetland crossings are later determined to be necessary, they shall consist of geotextile fabric and prefabricated wood matting lined with filter sock and orange barrier fence.
-Timber mat or span bridge stream crossings are not anticipated for this Project.
-However, if stream crossings are later determined to be necessary, they shall not be placed below the OHWM.
-Timber matting/span bridges shall span the stream from bank to bank.
+Temporary wetland crossings for this Project are limited to wetlands as shown on the Plans in Appendix 2 and shall consist of geotextile fabric and prefabricated wood matting lined with filter sock and orange barrier fence.
+Timber mat or span bridge stream crossings are limited to streams shown on the Plans in Appendix 2 and shall not be placed below the OHWM.
+Timber matting/span bridges shall span the stream(s) from bank to bank.
 No fording of the stream is permitted.